LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-2-The-Crimson-Throne.md

 No one wanted to enter them anyways, except perhaps the most insane of casters.
 Ophelia heard the voice, the voice of a soul with a million voices.
 Ophelia entered the tear local to Korvosa and entered a blue-green glowing forest of infinite magical possibilities.
-It is here she met her pet wolf, a spirit of time magic that outside the tear manifests as what seems like a common wolf but when you look just a little too close into his eyes you can see a light from beyond this world.
+It is here she met her pet wolf, a spirit of time magic that outside the tear manifests as what seems like a common wolf, but when you look just a little too close into his eyes you can see a light from beyond this world.
-Ophelia made many trips to the tear eventually learning to use some of the leyline's energies.
+Ophelia made many trips to the tear, eventually learning to use some of the leyline's energies.
 The whispers told Ophelia that the time was coming, the time to save her father, to defeat a great evil not present in Ophelia's world.
 If Ophelia did not do this, her father and mother would die, and yet not the father and mother that she knew.
-Ophelia saw through time, Ophelia saw blood, death, destruction and suffering.Ophelia leaped through time, into the infinite.
+Ophelia saw through time, Ophelia saw blood, death, destruction and suffering.
+Ophelia leaped through time, into the infinite.

 Part 2.